xiix0/scam/README.md

-Q:	What's the difference betweeen USL and the Graf Zeppelin?
+Q:	What's a light-year?
-A:	The Graf Zeppelin represented cutting edge technology for its time.
+A:	One-third less calories than a regular year.